nodejitsu/handbook/book.md

 The ability to host tcp applications on nodejitsu and listen on non-80 ports is on our roadmap but has no associated timeline.

+## "How can I point my custom domain to my nodejitsu app?"

+Nodejitsu can assist with DNS issues on a case-by-case basis.
+If your project has a special domain, [contact us](http://nodejitsu.assistly.com) and we'll help you out.

 ## "Why won't this C++ addon compile?"